Artereal Gallery is proud to unveil Tracing Places, Dennis Golding’s powerful first solo exhibition with the gallery.

 Depicted in the recognisable neon yellow of Australian road signs and the caution tape used to rope off crime scenes, these shields remind us of the need to proceed with caution when thinking about the land we are walking on.
 Directly challenging the concept of Terra Nullius, Golding’s works remind us that this land has always been occupied and of the need to proceed with more awareness and respect.

 “I feel strong in this photograph because I’m on my Country.
-Bidgigal Country.”
+Bidjigal Country.”

 – Jack Cook